arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 `GET <BASE_URL>/enginesizes`

-List the available engine sizes, starting at 4 GiB of memory (`e4`).
+List the available engine sizes, which is a combination of the number of cores and the size of the RAM, starting at 1 CPU and 4 GiB of memory (`e4`).

 ```bash
 curl -H "Authorization: bearer $ARANGO_GRAPH_TOKEN" "$BASE_URL/enginesizes"